Kefir Soda Starter

 • Ratios of water-starter-sweet liquid: the more starter and sweet liquid there is, the faster and stronger the carbonation.

 • Duration: There’s a sweet spot during fermentation, where your bottle is nicely carbonated, pleasantly tangy, and has lost quite a bit of its initial sweetness.
 That’s when it needs to go in the fridge.
-Any longer than that on the counter, and fermentation may weaken or, conversely, overly-fizz.
+Any longer than that on the counter, and fermentation may weaken or, conversely, overly fizz.
 Gently open your bottle often, to release pressure.

 Because of these many variables, you’ll need to experiment a little to find what works best for you.
 Use our basic recipe as a general guideline.
 Sometimes you may need to ferment for a little longer or a little shorter, or use a bit more starter or a bit less, or use more juice or less.